Bradley Stoke: Governance

 Bradley Stoke has a local town council, is part of the South Gloucestershire unitary authority, and is in the West of England Combined Authority (WECA) region.

-On South Gloucestershire Council, the town is represented by seven Councillors elected from three electoral wards, namely Bradley Stoke North, Bradley Stoke South and Stoke Gifford (Stoke Brook).
+On South Gloucestershire Council, the town is represented by seven councillors elected from three electoral wards, namely Bradley Stoke North, Bradley Stoke South and Stoke Gifford (Stoke Brook).

 Bradley Stoke is part of the Filton and Bradley Stoke parliamentary constituency.

-Historically, the area was part of Gloucestershire County.
-From 1974 until 1996, Bradley Stoke was part of the Northavon district of Avon county.
+The area is situated within the historic and ceremonial county of Gloucestershire.
+Following the creation of county councils in 1889 and urban and rural districts in 1894, it was administered by Gloucestershire county council and Thornbury rural district council until local government reorganisation in the early 1970s.
+From 1974 until 1996, Bradley Stoke was part of the Northavon district of the non-metropolitan county of Avon.
+Since the abolition of Avon and its replacement by unitary authorities in 1996, the area has been administered by South Gloucestershire council (formed from the merger of Northavon district and Kingswood borough councils).

-Town Council
+Town council

-Bradley Stoke has a Town Council made up of 15 Councillors elected from five wards.
-The Town Council is chaired by the Town Mayor and assisted by a Deputy Mayor, with four standing committees for Finance, Planning and Environment, Leisure, Youth and Amenities, and Staffing.
+Bradley Stoke has a town council made up of 15 councillors elected from five wards.
+The town council is chaired by the town mayor and assisted by a deputy mayor, with four standing committees for finance, planning and environment, leisure, youth and amenities, and staffing.